StackExchange/stack-blog/_posts/2010-05-19-new-automatic-account-association.markdown

-* no, I haven't forgotten it's almost the one year anniversary of [Server Fault going public](http://blog.stackoverflow.com/2009/05/server-fault-public-beta-launches/).
-We have something very special planned, so stay tuned...
+\* <sub>no, I haven't forgotten it's almost the one year anniversary of [Server Fault going public](http://blog.stackoverflow.com/2009/05/server-fault-public-beta-launches/).
+We have something very special planned, so stay tuned...<sub>